katipogluMustafa/BigData/README.md

 # Big Data

-Currently map reduce notes and projects can be found in this repository.
+Currently only map reduce notes and projects can be found in this repository.

 Topics: